Nikon D300 vs D5300

 |Nikon D7000« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Nikon D7000|

 |Nikon D60« »||Y||-||-||-||-||-||2.0||-||-||-||Nikon D60|

 |Nikon D700« »||Y||-||-||-||-||mini||2.0||-||-||-||Nikon D700|

 It is notable that the D5300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the D300 does not offer wifi capability.

 Both the D300 and the D5300 have been discontinued, but can regularly be found used on eBay.
 The D300 was replaced by the Nikon D300S, while the D5300 was followed by the Nikon D5500.

-So what conclusions can be drawn?
-Is there a clear favorite between the Nikon D300 and the Nikon D5300?
+So what is the bottom line?
+Which of the two cameras – the Nikon D300 or the Nikon D5300 – has the upper hand?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.